Etale cohomology of diamonds: Cohomologically smooth morphisms

 and $Rf^! \Fl|_s$ is the restriction $Rf^! \Fl|_{f^{-1}(s)}$ of the invertible sheaf $Rf^!\Fl$ to $f^{-1}(s)$.
 In particular, there is a natural map $Rf^! \Fl|_s\to Rf^!\Fl$, which is nonzero as soon as the fibre $f^{-1}(s)$ is nonempty.
 Thus, one has $Rf_!
 Rf^! \Fl|_s\neq 0$, and therefore $s$ lies in the support of $Rf_!
 Rf^! \Fl$. \end{proof}

 For cohomologically smooth morphisms, the functor $Rf^!$ commutes with any base change, and has a very simple form.

-\begin{proposition} Let $f: Y^\prime\to Y$ be a separated map of small v-stacks that is representable in locally spatial diamonds such that $f$ is $\ell$-cohomologically smooth, and let $\Lambda$ be an $\ell$-power-torsion ring.
-Then the natural transformation
+\begin{proposition} Let $f: Y^\prime\to Y$ be a separated map of small v-stacks that is representable in locally spatial diamonds such that $f$ is $\ell$-cohomologically smooth, and let $\Lambda$ be an $\ell$-power-torsion ring. \begin{altenumerate} \item[{\rm (i)}] The natural transformation